gs1/GS1_DigitalLink_Resolver_CE/README.md

 Welcome!
 The purpose of this repository is to provide you with the ability to build a complete resolver service that will enable you to enter information about GTINs and other GS1 keys and resolve (that is, redirect) web clients to their appropriate destinations.

+## Overview
+The GS1 Digital Link Standard enables consistent representation of GS1 identification keys within web addresses to link to online information and services.

+A GS1 Digital Link URI is a Web URI that encodes one or more GS1 Application Identifiers and their value(s) according to the structure defined in this standard.
+So, for example, a product barcode (called its 'GTIN') value can be converted into a consistently formatted web address which connects that product to online information about it.

+GS1 is an organisation that defines a wide range of identifiers that underpin the supply chain and retail industry across the world.
+These are known as 'GS1 Application Identifiers' a

+A Resolver, in the context of a GS1 Digital Link, understands HTTPS requests conforming to the GS1 Digital Link standard, and resolves - that is, 'smart redirects' - to an onward destination.

+## Versions

 ### Version 2.4 Features
 1. Various bug fixes / code changes from triallists' feedback
 2. Performance improvements to existing code